vitornoms1/vitornoms1/README.md

 **`Desenvolvedor FullStack`**

-Me chamo Vitor Noms Kuhn, tenho 18 anos e sou natural do Rio Grande do Sul.
-Concluí o ensino médio no SENAC, com o curso técnico em informática.
-Atualmente, estou cursando Engenharia de Software na Unilasalle.
-Sou apaixonado por tecnologia, adoro criar projetos web, no meu portfólio você pode ver todos projetos que já fiz, "[Vitor's Portfolio](https://my-portfolio-rho-five-97.vercel.app/)".
+I am Vitor Noms Kuhn, an 18-year-old Software Engineering student at Unilasalle, originally from Rio Grande do Sul.
+I hold a Technical Degree in IT from SENAC.
+Driven by a passion for technology and web development, I enjoy bringing ideas to life through code.
+You can check out my full range of projects in my portfolio: "[Vitor's Portfolio](https://my-portfolio-rho-five-97.vercel.app/)".

 ---